EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 ##### AmityQueryParams

-This is another `Room` entity required to keep query parameters (filters), create a new `Room` entity, make sure it extends `AmityQueryParams` and add more query parameters, if any.
+This is `Room` entity designed to keep query parameters (filters), create a new `Room` entity, make sure it extends `AmityQueryParams` and add more query parameters, if any.
 So we have the same set of query paramers on next queries.

 **Note:** This is a very **IMPORTANT RULE**, we need to make sure that all query parameters are member of primary keys, espescially when we have a wide variety of query parameters (filters) like, for example, we have two `ListFragment`s and each has its own a seperate set of query parameters, so we need to keep these two separate on database and primary keys tell them apart.